nshiab/simple-data-analysis/README.md

 └─────────┴────────────┴─────────────────────────────┴─────────┴───────────┘
 13 rows in total (nbRowsToLog: 13)

-SimpleDB - Done in 184 ms
+SimpleDB - Done in 184 ms / You saved 707 ms by using the cache
 ```

 And if you run the script 60 seconds later, the fires and join/summary caches will have expired, but not the provinces one.
 Some of the code will have run, but not everything.
 The script still ran 1.5 times faster.
 This is quite handy in complex analysis with big datasets.
 The less you wait, the more fun you have!